eltorocorp/nobslogger/README.md

 # Performance

-NobSlogger is really opinionated.
+NobSlogger is very opinionated.
 And it is fast as a result\*.
 | Package                               | Time         |  Time % to nobSlogger | Objects Allocated |
 |---------------------------------------|--------------|-----------------------|-------------------|
 | :cow: eltorocorp/nobslogger.Info-4    | 3456 ns/op   | +0%                   | 3 allocs/op       |